Etra Fine Art Design District Basel/Miami Art Week 2012 Winter Group Show

 Mario Velez lives and works in Medellin, Colombia.
 He received his Bachelors of Arts degree at the National University of Colombia and Masters at the Hochschule der Künstein in Berlin.
 His work has been exhibited in solo and group shows in New York, Miami, California, Panama, Colombia, Japan, Austria Switzerland, Italy, Mexico, and Germany.
 His commissioned work includes corporate and public collections such as Inter-American Development Bank, Washington D.C.; Bloomingdales, New York; Ritz Carlton, Bangalore, India; Museum of Latin American Art, Los Angeles, CA; Museo de Arte Moderno, Medellin, Colombia; and Galleria Armory-Arte Contemporanea, Perugia, Italy.
 Velez’ work both identifies and emancipates itself from two of the most identifiable characteristics of 20th century abstract art — one part structural geometric, austere — the other emotional, intuitive and organic.
 His work has been described as, “simplified geometric forms and the fine lines that traverse them creating an autonomous world that moves in a field created by the [works] themselves.”

-Etra Courtesy Photo: Rainer Lagemann "Mila" 18 x 8 x 28"Be sure to tell them Soul Of Miami sent you!
+Etra Courtesy Photo: Rainer Lagemann "Mila" 18 x 8 x 28"If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.